joinpursuit/Guessing-Game-cli-lab/README.md

 Build a guessing game in the command line!

 Similar to the lesson, you will be building a guessing game!
-The main difference with this lab is the computer will generate a random number and it's up to you to guess it.
+The main difference with this lab is the computer will generate a random number and it's up to you to guess it.!

 ## Learning Objectives

-- Practice building a command line game
+- Practice building a command line game!
 - Understanding how to control the flow of a program
 - Practice writing code to make tests pass